rails/rails/RELEASING_RAILS.md

 Contact the authors of those particular gems and work out a release date that suits them.

-### Announce your plans to the rest of the team on Campfire
+### Announce your plans to the rest of the team in Basecamp

 Let them know of your plans to release.